ding-lab/CromwellRunner/README.md

 CromwellRunner was originally developed to manage runs of the TinDaisy variant caller.
 Workflow management functionality is being isolated in this project to allow for use with arbitrary workflows.

+## Utilities

+CromwellRunner is a workflow manager for TinDaisy runs.
+It consists of the following utilities:
+* `cq` - query cromwell server
+* `datatidy` - manage TinDaisy run results
+* `rungo` - launch TinDaisy jobs
+* `runplan` - initialize TinDaisy jobs
+* `runtidy` - Organize TinDaisy job logs

+Goal of CromwellRunner is to initialize, launch, inspect, clean up, restart, and log TinDaisy runs, particularly for batches of tens and hundreds of runs.

 ## Organizational structure

 Example workflows are in ./workflows directory.
 These provide configuration data and simple scripts which